jamierachael/Code-Quiz/README.md

 ### This project has the following features:
 * A Start Quiz button
-    * This starts a timer for the user, each question averages 15 seconds each for a total time of 75 seconds + 1.
+    * This starts a timer for the user
+    * Each question averages 15 seconds each for a total time of 75 seconds + 1.

 ![](assets/images/button.PNG)